shreddinpenguin/animeRecs/README.md

 ## Installation:
+    1. open your computer terminal
+    2. clone the github ssh link from the github
+    3. git clone with the copied link in your terminal
+    4. then cd into the name
+    5. open the vs code with the command code . in the terminal
-    1. run json-server --watch db.json()
+    6. run json-server --watch db.json() in the terminal
-    2. open index.html
+    7. open index.html either with the command for your type of computer or with liveserver

 ## Usage:
     1. Displays the most popular anime images